-The Chief Constable of West Mercia Police, along with other Chief Constables and the Home Office, currently have claims lodged against them with the Central London Employment Tribunal.
+The Chief Constable of West Mercia Police, along with other Chief Constables and the Home Office, currently has a number of claims lodged against them with the Central London Employment Tribunal.
 The claims are in respect of alleged unlawful discrimination arising from the Transitional Provisions in the Police Pension Regulations 2015.
-Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension regulations and in 2016/17 these claims were heard in the Employment Tribunal.
+Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension regulations and in December 2018 the Court of Appeal (McCloud / Sargeant) ruled that the "transitional protection" offered to some members as part of the reform to public sector pensions amounts to unlawful discrimination.
+On 27 June 2019 the Supreme Court denied the government permission to appeal the Court of Appeal's judgment resulting in this issue now needing to be reflected in the Financial Statements rather than being a contingent liability.
+The estimated impact of this decision on the present value of the defined benefit obligation is now shown in the Financial Statements and explained further in Note 20.